pwt/SonosKeyController/README.md

 In order to start the program automatically on reboot, it's useful to:

-#1 Be able to log in a special user automatically at the console.
-Note: this should not be any of the normal users, but a user specifically created for Sonos control purposes.
+1. Log in a special user automatically at the console.
+Note: for security reasons, this should not be any of the normal users, but a user specifically created for Sonos control purposes.

-#2 Have the console session detected, in order to start the program in the console case only.
+2. Have the console session detected, in order to start the program in the console case only, and avoid it being started during (e.g.) normal SSH sessions.

 ### Logging in automatically